 We expect that one or more of our products, if approved, may be eligible for coverage under Medicare, the federal health care program that provides health care benefits to the aged and disabled, including coverage for outpatient services and supplies, such as certain drug products, that are medically necessary to treat a beneficiary's health condition.
 In addition, one or more of our products, if approved, may be covered and reimbursed under other federal health care programs, such as Medicaid and the 340B Drug Pricing Program.
-The Medicaid Drug Rebate Program requires pharmaceutical manufacturers to enter into and have in effect a national rebate agreement with the Secretary of the Department of Health and Human Services and pay quarterly rebates based on utilization of a manufacturer's covered outpatient drugs under the program as a condition for states to receive federal matching funds for a manufacturer's drugs under Medicare Part B. Pharmaceutical manufacturers are also required to participate in the 340B Drug Pricing Program, a manufacturer must charge no more than the 340B "ceiling price" for its covered outpatient drugs purchased by statutorily defined covered entities that participate in the program.
+The Medicaid Drug Rebate Program requires pharmaceutical manufacturers to enter into and have in effect a national rebate agreement with the Secretary of the Department of Health and Human Services and pay quarterly rebates based on utilization of a manufacturer's covered outpatient drugs under the program as a condition for states to receive federal matching funds for a manufacturer's covered outpatient drugs furnished to Medicaid patients and in order for payment to be available for a manufacturer's drugs under Medicare Part B. Pharmaceutical manufacturers are also required to participate in the 340B Drug Pricing Program in order for payment to be available for a manufacturer's drugs under Medicaid and Medicare Part B. Under the 340B Drug Pricing Program, a manufacturer must charge no more than the 340B "ceiling price" for its covered outpatient drugs purchased by statutorily defined covered entities that participate in the program.